 Section 1.
-Eligibility.
-Those who may serve as directors shall be:
+Eligibility: Those who may serve as directors shall be:

-- (a) Business owners or their agents operating within the boundaries of the District AND that either: pay the City of San Diego business tax, or are exempt from paying the City of San Diego business tax; or that pay the City of San Diego rental tax; or - (b) Authorized representatives of business owners, and who are employed/retained at businesses operating within the boundaries of the District AND that either: pay the City of San Diego business tax, or are exempt from paying the City of San Diego business tax; or that pay the City of San Diego rental tax.
-Any such representative duly elected to the District's Board of Directors shall immediately forfeit his/her directorship: - i.
-Upon revocation of authorization by the business owner, or - ii.
-Upon severance/termination of the relationship between the business and said representative, or - iii.
-Upon transfer out of the neighborhood in which said representative was elected. - (c) At the request of a particular Neighborhood Committee, the full Board may consider modifications to eligibility criteria, for candidates for that particular neighborhood's business community seat(s).
+- (a) Business owners or their agents operating within the boundaries of the District who either (i) pay the City of San Diego business tax, or are exempt from paying the City of San Diego business tax; or (ii) pay the City of San Diego rental tax. - (b) Authorized representatives of business owners who are employed/retained at businesses operating within the boundaries of the District who either (i) pay the City of San Diego business tax, or are exempt from paying the City of San Diego business tax; or (ii) pay the City of San Diego rental tax.

+Any such representative duly elected to the District's Board of Directors shall immediately forfeit his/her directorship:

+- (i) Upon revocation of authorization by the business owner - (ii) Upon severance/termination of the relationship between the business and said representative - (iii) Upon transfer out of the neighborhood in which representative was elected.